 Many Waste Service Contract Charge for Early Termination

-Many Waste Service Contract Charge More for Extra Trips
+Many Waste Service Contracts Charge More for Extra Trips

-You May Be Paying by Volume Not Pickup
+You May Be Paying by Volume Rather Than Pickup

-Another questionable practice some waste haulers do is to charge you based on the volume of trash you are generating, not the actual pickup.
-This can cause fluctuations in your costs because everything is based on how much waste you are generating.
+Another questionable practice some waste haulers use is to charge you based on the weight or volume of trash you are generating, not the actual pickup.
+This can cause fluctuations in your costs and make it difficult to budget for disposal of waste and recycling.